 Thriving After Google’s Page Experience Algorithm Update

-The update will blend new Core Web Vitals metrics with existing UX-related ranking signals to measure overall Page Experience.
-This Page Experience signal will be an influential tiebreaker in the great battle for top spots on the SERP.
+In mid-June 2021, Google officially began rolling out their Page Experience algorithm update.
+The update blends new Core Web Vitals metrics with existing UX-related ranking signals to measure overall Page Experience.
+This Page Experience signal is an influential tiebreaker in the great battle for top spots on the SERP.

 Should you be scared?
 Probably not.
 Our SEO and website experts here at Oneupweb believe you’re in good shape to survive the update – and even benefit from it – if you’ve already taken previous algorithm updates seriously.
 However, there are certainly website improvements you should be considering now.